Due: Tuesday, April 21 at 5:00 pm

 ...

-You can use gpio_fel.py to verify your clock wiring.
+Using gpio_fel.py is handy way to verify your clock wiring.
 The diagram below labels each segment/digit with the controlling gpio.

-To light the middle segment of digit 4, you will need to turn on PD13 and PC0:
+To light the middle segment of digit 4 on your clock, you must turn on both PD13 and PC0:

 $ gpio_fel.py setfn PD13 output